ikhalilismail2020-ai/Bioinformatics_Assignment_Group_17/README.md

 This project demonstrates collaborative programming using GitHub.
 Each group member implemented a script in a different programming language to print their personal details and area of interest in bioinformatics.

 ## Group Members
-- Ibrahim Khalil Isma'il
+- Ibrahim Khalil Isma'il_BASUG/UG/BMS/ANA/22/4276
-- Muhammad Auwal Shehu
+- Muhammad Auwal Shehu_BASUG/UG/BMS/ANA/22/5284
-- Khadija Hassan Garba
+- Khadija Hassan Garba_BASUG/UG/BMS/ANA/22/5869

 ## Programming Languages Used
 - Python